 4. Select the category you wish to add from the Destination drop-down menu.

 6. If required, hold your mouse on the two horizontal lines to the left of the link type and drag the category into a new position.

 7. Click Update to save your progress.
 Once you've configured the category filters, you will see them at the top of your Inventory page.

 Click on the categories you wish to include in your search.
 Only the items or products from the categories selected will be displayed.
 Everything else will be filtered out.

 The booking progress bar runs along the top of the inventory and item pages.
 It shows a pipeline of the steps necessary to complete a booking.
 The bar can be turned off (see custom settings) in favour of a more familiar cart link that will appear in the site’s header navigation.

-The bar tracks four steps to completing a booking: choose dates, choose a room, configure booking and view summary.
+The bar tracks four steps to completing a booking: choose dates, choose a room, configure booking, and view summary.
 Once a customer has completed a step, the bar will be updated with their selection/progress.

 Shows the dates that are currently selected by the customer.
 By default, the check-in date will be set for the current day and check-out the following day.
-Once a customer selects their own dates, either via the booking search or the date selector on an item page, the dates shown in the progress bar will update to reflect the selection.
+Once a customer selects their own dates, either via the booking search or the date selector on an item or product page, the dates shown in the progress bar will update to reflect the selection.

 Choose a Room